icrosil/eslint-plugin-you-dont-need-recompose/README.md

 - should work with `import func from 'recompose/func'` +
 - should work with `import { func } from 'recompose'` +
 - should work with dynamic import +
-- should work with require
+- should work with require +
-- should fail on usage of this methods
+- should fail on usage of this methods ? doesn't import error enough?

 ### TODO: